 - Shop around.
 Securing coverage may take longer in this difficult market.

-Contact your Heffernan Insurance Brokers agent to start a conversation about your D&O coverage well ahead of your renewal data.
+Contact your Heffernan Insurance Brokers agent to start a conversation about your business insurance and D&O coverage well ahead of your renewal data.
 As an independent agency, we have many carrier relationships and will go the extra mile to help you navigate this challenging market.